galtx-centex/galtx-centex.github.io/about/about.md

 ---
 layout: page
-title: About Us
+title: Greyhound Adoption League of Texas <br> Central Texas Chapter
 permalink: /about/
 ---

-Greyhound Pets of America-Central Texas (GPA-CT) is a chapter of Greyhound Pets of America, a national 501(c)3 non-profit organization whose mission is to find responsible loving homes for greyhounds, to acquaint the public with the desirability of greyhounds as pets and to inform them of the availability of greyhounds for adoption.
+GALT-Central Texas is a chapter of [Greyhound Adoption League of Texas Inc.](http://galtx.org), a national 501(c)3 non-profit organization.

+Our mission is to find responsible loving homes for greyhounds, to acquaint the public with the desirability of greyhounds as pets and to inform them of the availability of greyhounds for adoption.

-GPA-CT places all dogs in foster homes upon coming into our group.
+We place all dogs in foster homes upon coming into our group.
 This helps us get to know the dog and their personality before they go to their home.
 We pride ourselves in helping you pick the perfect dog.
 While the dogs are at their foster home, they are taken to the veterinarian to get spayed or neutered, all their shots, have their teeth cleaned, and heartworm tested.
 During this time, they are also evaluated for injuries or health problems.

-GPA-CT hosts Meet & Greets at different pet stores and other locations to show off our greyhounds and to let people know what good pets they make.
+We host Meet & Greets at different pet stores and other locations to show off our greyhounds and to let people know what good pets they make.
 If you are looking for a good, healthy, wonderful dog as a pet, please consider adopting a greyhound.

 <div class="text-center">